-This body of work was created by the artist after undertaking a project that allowed him to work closely with a waste management company specializing in demolition materials in the city of Philadelphia: here, Pablo Rasgado was able to make a detailed selection from 450 tons of material that arrived on a daily basis, constructing – using the machinery to which he had access – some of his works and laying the initial bases for others.
+This body of work was created by the artist after undertaking at project at RAIR , an artist residency in the city of Philadelphia situated within a construction and demolition waste recycling facility, working closely with the staff at RAIR, Pablo Rasgado was able to make a detailed selection from 450 tons of material that arrived on a daily basis, constructing – using the machinery to which he had access – some of his works and laying the initial bases for others.
 This period of work allowed the artist to immerse himself even more deeply in the prime material of his creations through an in-depth investigation of the poignant process of the way things become infinite and their evolution over time between demolition and rebirth, event and fading.

 Construction and deconstruction form the other pairing that permeates Pablo Rasgado’s artistic research.
 The question again leads in two directions: what comes first?
 Is it the parts or the decomposed whole that provide meaning to its constituent elements?
 And again, returning to the complex discourse of time: are construction and deconstruction explained over time or do they mutually dictate to one another through the infinite process written by their dialectic?